7 Signs You Know You’re Maturing As A Trader

 Because you do not tie your worth as a person to your trading, you are free to embark upon the adventure whole-heartedly.
 You’re willing to really risk free from all the psychological complications and emotions which bind you.
 You’re willing to fail, and because you are willing to fail (and you will), you are willing to learn, to not take it personally.
 When you stop making it personal, or are willing to fail, then you can really put all of you into the experience because nothing is holding you back.
 Then your trading can truly take flight.

-I hope you enjoyed this article and found it a useful reflection of where you are in your trading process, how to avoid the mirage on the horizon that disappears once you approach it, and how to keep your eyes on the target, constantly looking for growth and development as a trader.
+I hope you enjoyed this article on 7 signs of a expert forex trader and found it a useful reflection of where you are in your trading process, how to avoid the mirage on the horizon that disappears once you approach it, and how to keep your eyes on the target, constantly looking for growth and development as a trader.

 I welcome your comments and feedback.